 You've made it through many of the hard choices in your breast cancer treatment only to confront another major one: whether -- and when -- to have your breast (or breasts) reconstructed after your mastectomy.
 Some women want a fully reconstructed breast that looks as much as possible like the original.
 Others want a new breast that simply helps them look the way they like in a bathing suit.
 Still other women have no desire for breast reconstruction at all.

-In Berkeley, California, civil rights lawyer Alice Philipson was diagnosed with breast cancer in the midst of an important trial.
+Berkeley, California, civil rights lawyer Alice Philipson was diagnosed with breast cancer in the midst of an important trial.
 She had a lumpectomy that removed a third of her right breast, then a complete mastectomy after the first surgery failed to remove all the cancer.
 She opted against reconstruction.

-"I had already undergone two surgeries and found them quite arduous and wasn't looking forward to a third surgery and its recovery," says Philipson, who was 49 when she was diagnosed.
+"I had already undergone two surgeries and found them quite arduous and wasn't looking forward to a third surgery and its recovery," said Philipson, who was 49 when she was diagnosed.
 "I didn't have to have (reconstruction) right then, and I wanted to see how I coped with having one breast."
 She coped just fine.

 "Psychologically, it's not important to my body image and my self-image as a woman to have two breasts.
 It wasn't necessary for my partner either.
 And people don't see it.
 I wear a lot of vests and cardigan sweaters.
 I wear business suits and no one notices."
 She will occasionally wear a prosthetic breast when she's in a bathing suit, but if she's on her boogie board catching a wave, the prosthesis is an annoyance and she'll go without it.
 "People just see one breast," she says, "and that's the way it is."

 You may choose Philipson's approach, or you may be eager to plunge right into reconstruction.
 You can have the reconstruction done at the time of the mastectomy, or you can wait until any additional treatment for your breast cancer, such as chemotherapy or radiation, has been completed.
-A 2010 study found that women who need radiation after a mastectomy may be better off waiting for reconstructive surgery.
+One study found that women who need radiation after a mastectomy may be better off waiting for reconstructive surgery.
 Among those who needed radiation, complications occurred in 44 percent of those who had immediate reconstruction, but only in 7 percent of those who did not have immediate reconstruction.
 Chemotherapy did not appear to impact complication rates.

 An immediate reconstruction means a longer initial operation, but it spares you the distress of living for a time without a breast.
 On the other hand, delaying the reconstruction enables you to deal with your cancer and its treatment without the added burden of having to make more decisions right away.
 Depending on your medical condition, you and your doctor may decide that a lengthy initial surgery would put undue stress on your body.